yenchi2601/Python--Netflix-Movies-and-TV-Shows/README.md

 # Python--Netflix-Movies-and-TV-Shows
-Comparison the popularity between Netflix Movies and TV Shows in each country and its visualisation
+Comparison of the popularity of Netflix Movies and TV Shows in each country and their visualisation